neptunian/react-photo-gallery/docs/README.md

 ## How It Works

-This gallery utilizes a graph to calculate the best single layout where each possible photo to break on is a node and each row is an edge with a weight of the cost it would be to break at that photo and the shortest path is the final layout.
+This gallery uses an algorithm adapted from the Knuth and Plass line breaking algorithm.
+It uses a graph to calculate the best single layout where each possible photo to break on is a node and each row is an edge with a weight of the cost it would be to break at that photo and the shortest path is the final layout.
 Inspired by [this blog article](http://blog.vjeux.com/2014/image/google-plus-layout-find-best-breaks.html) and this [Google Photos blog article](https://medium.com/google-design/google-photos-45b714dfbed1) (under 2.
 Justified Gallery).

 ## Installation